 To every rule, there is an exception.
 Silence can be understood as acceptance when both parties had a preexisting relationship before the current contract.

 For example, suppose you own a restaurant that makes an acclaimed dish out of pork belly.
 You form a good relationship with your local pork belly supplier, agree on a delivery schedule and a price, and this continues for years.
 One year, your supplier's herd unfortunately sickens, and the price of pork belly goes up.
 Your supplier sends you a letter reflecting the new price, and you do not respond in any way.
 At this point, you should probably expect that your shipments of pork belly would continue as usual, as your silence could be understood to indicate that you wanted to continue the business arrangement.

 In a broader sense, silence can signal acceptance of terms in relationships where silence has been interpreted as such in the past.
 In addition, actions in the affirmative (such as carrying out one's terms of the offer) also can be construed as acceptance, regardless of whether anything was communicated verbally.

-If you are have questions about whether silence signals acceptance of an offer, or any other business contract questions, a local business attorney can help with details on how to form a lasting, valid contract.
-Find a business and commercial law attorney near you.
+If you have questions about whether silence signals acceptance of an offer, or any other business contract questions, an attorney can help with details on how to form a lasting, valid contract.
+Find a small business lawyer today.
+Start now with a free case review.